mozilla/pkipolicy/rootstore/policy.md

 4.  prior to issuing certificates, verify certificate requests in a manner that we deem acceptable for the stated purpose(s) of the certificates;
-5.  verify each dNSName or IPAddress in a SAN or commonName in server certificates in accordance with sections 3.2.2.4 and 3.2.2.5 of the CA/Browser Forum's Baseline Requirements at intervals of 398 days or less, and verify that all other information that is included in server certificates remains current and correct at intervals of 825 days or less;
+5.  verify each dNSName or IPAddress in a SAN or commonName in server certificates in accordance with sections 3.2.2.4 and 3.2.2.5 of the CA/Browser Forum's [TLS Baseline Requirements][TLS-BRs] ("TLS BRs") at intervals of 398 days or less, and verify that all other information that is included in server certificates remains current and correct at intervals of 825 days or less;
 6.  otherwise operate in accordance with published criteria that we deem acceptable; *and*
 7.  ensure that all certificates within the scope of this policy,